 As an OSNP line assistant in 2010, Ms. Bismuth took on her first prescription pill case.
 By the end of the year, she was working on a massive new investigation into the illegal prescription business of a Queens physician, Dr. Stan Li.
 In partnership with two legendary veterans of the office, Senior Investigator Joe Hall and Special Assistant District Attorney Peter Kougasian, Ms. Bismuth steered the Li case from civilian tip, a three-year investigation, two grand jury proceedings and a four-month trial in 2004.
 The case resulted in a landmark conviction, as Dr. Li was the first physician in New York State to be charged and convicted for the overdose deaths of his patients.

 In 2014, after the Li trial, Ms. Bismuth served as the OSNP’s Director of Training, a position in which she trained assistants, organized lecture programs, participated in the Manhattan DA’s Office Brady/Giglio committee (under the leadership of Mr. Darrow), and upgraded the Office’s training software.
 In her work as Director of Training, Ms. Bismuth aimed to incorporate awareness of work-family balance and lawyering styles, as well as recognition and respect for all staff members in prosecutorial offices.
+She has lectured on prosecutorial ethics, narcotics prosecutions and the complexities of prosecuting a pill mill doctor for homicide.

 Ms. Bismuth is a graduate of Columbia College, Sciences-Po Paris and Columbia Law School.
 Her public service began before law school, at the New York City Department of Parks & Recreation and the New York City Civilian Complaint Review Board.
 She is fluent in French.